cs220s25/JenniferRonell-Project/README.md

 * Once everything is packed and completed, run the `./docker_up.sh`

-* If you are still having trouble with runninng this, try running `docker build -t discord-bot .`
+* If you are still having trouble with running this, try running `docker build -t discord-bot .`